gjwlsdnr0115/Project-Thematic-Investments/README.md

 * A stock theme is a particular group of stocks that share a similar trend or trait

 ### Hypothesis
-1. Individual investers are limited in obtaining information.
+1. Individual investers are limited in obtaining information and therfore, rely on the news for such information.
+As a result, stock themes and the news have a strong correlation.
+2. When an event occurs in the news about a particular stock theme, a certain amount of time must pass by for a noticable change to happen regarding the stock theme's price.